trena-dhingra/trena-dhingra.github.io/index.md

 ```
 CookBook                                                                     Feb 2020 – Apr 2020

->   Developed a React based web application where users can log in to the application
+&gt;   Developed a React based web application where users can log in to the application
-to create, retrieve, update and delete
+to create, retrieve, update and delete recipes along with comment and user tagging
-recipes along with comment and user tagging features.
+features.

->   Built Rest API using Node.js, Express.js and MongoDB and implemented a search
+&gt;   Built Rest API using Node.js, Express.js and MongoDB and implemented a search
 feature using RapidAPI.

 ```